 SQLite and SQLite alternatives - databases for the Mobile and IoT edge

-Digitalization is still on the rise, and so is the number of digital devices (from 15 billion mobile devices operating + 13 billion connected IoT devices in 2021 already).
-Due to this, data volumes grow accordingly (estimated 79 zettabytes of data created in 2021), and centralised computing can no longer support the current needs.
-This has led to new challenges in computing and subsequently is leading to a shift from the cloud to the edge.
+Digitalization is still on the rise, as is the number of connected devices (from 13 billion connected IoT devices + 15 billion mobile devices operating in 2021 already).
+Data volumes are growing accordingly ( 3.5 quintillion bytes of data is produced daily in 2023), and centralised (typically cloud-based) computing canbot support all the current needs.
+This has led to a shift from the cloud to the edge

 What is an Edge Database?